deepprakash345/GitWorkflow/packages/forms-next-core/docs/classes/Events.AddItem.md

 [Events](../modules/Events.md).AddItem

-Implementation of additem event.
+Implementation of `addItem` event.
 The event is triggered on a panel to add a new instance of items inside it.

 ## Hierarchy